MicrosoftDocs/azure-dev-docs/articles/java/identity-new/enable-spring-boot-webapp-authz-group-entra-id.md

    - In the **Redirect URIs** section, update the reply URLs to match the site URL of your Azure deployment.
 For example:
       - `https://java-spring-webapp-groups.azurewebsites.net/login/oauth2/code/`

+> [!IMPORTANT]
-> :warning: If your app is using an *in-memory* storage, **Azure App Services** will spin down your web site if it is inactive, and any records that your app was keeping will emptied.
+> If your app is using an *in-memory* storage, **Azure App Services** will spin down your web site if it is inactive, and any records that your app was keeping will emptied.
 In addition, if you increase the instance count of your website, requests will be distributed among the instances.
 Your app's records, therefore, will not be the same on each instance.

 ## More information